Add an extra layer of security to your application data by masking some or all keys of the input and output.

 Using Data Masking, you can mask some or all keys of your input and output data.
 This masked data is then stored in the webMethods.io Integration DB in the encrypted format.
 Let’s understand how to mask data with the help of an example.

-Let’s say you have a workflow that gets the details of a card in your Trell account and sends you the file details via email.
+Let’s say you have a workflow that gets the details of a card in your Trello account and sends you the file details through email.

 You can mask the critical input/output data of this workflow.
 To do this, follow the steps given below:

-Step 1: Navigate to the configuration window of the action of which data you want to mask.
+Navigate to the configuration window of the action of the data you want to mask.

-Step 2: Click on NEXT.
+Click Next.
 You will be redirected to the Test this action window.

 You will see the input data associated with the action.
 To mask a specific key of the input data, hover on the key value.
 You will see a vertical ellipsis icon.
 Click on it and select the Mask Data option from the list of options that appear.